By Fiona McKim

 The best primers smooth out imperfections and make your make-up last all day long, whatever your skin type.

 Are you a face primer fan looking for your next dream product?
 Or do you see them as an extra step of faff and wonder if they are a bit of a waste of money?
-Perhaps, like so many women I meet, you are just curious about makeup primers, but don't really know what to look for?
+Perhaps, like so many women I meet, you are just curious about makeup primers and wonder if they really make a difference in choosing the best foundation for you.
 Whatever your reason for being here, read on to discover the best makeup primers for smoothing lines, brightening complexions, plumping skin and more.

 How primers became a big a thing in beauty